hongshuochen/2021Fall_TrojanMap/README.md

    2. Dijkstra implementation
    3. Plot two paths, and measure and report time spent by two algorithms.
 4. Implementation of Travelling Trojan:
+   1. Brute-force: 5 points.
-   1. Backtracking: 10 points.
+   2. Backtracking: 5 points.
-   2. 2-opt: 10 points.
+   3. 2-opt: 10 points.
-   3. Animated plot: 5 points.
+   4. Animated plot: 5 points.
 4. Implement of Cycle detection: 10 points.
    1. Boolean value and draw the cycle if there exists one.
 5. Topological Sort: 10 points.